 Three’s Bar and Grill – This bar has two large outdoor patios and a large indoor area with big screens and a vaulted wooden ceiling.
 They have a great happy hour (best on the island, according to them) with deals on both drinks and food.
 The food was fantastic and drinks were also really good.

-Fat Daddy’s Smokehouse – I saw this place on Diner’ Dive’s, and Drive In’s and it didn’t disappoint!
+Fat Daddy’s Smokehouse – I saw this place on Diners, Dives, and Drive-Ins and it didn’t disappoint!
 Their brisket was fantastic and I had the best cornbread of my life.
-If you love bbq, be sure to stop in here!
+If you love BBQ, be sure to stop in here!
+We honestly go at least once on every trip.

 Paia Fish Market – I loved the fresh fish tacos here.
 And the prices are great.
 You can order tacos ala carte for under $5 each, or get a lunch plate with coleslaw and a side for around $11.
 The coleslaw, while typically a boring side dish, was surprisingly delicious with a great homemade dressing.
 It stood out on its own.